Coronavirus Update:What patients and families need to know

 - Long pants with legs tucked into socks

-- All parts of the body that bend: behind the knees, between fingers and toes, underarms, and groin
+- Behind the knees, between fingers and toes, in underarms and in the groin

-- Other areas where ticks are commonly found: belly button, in and behind the ears, neck, hairline, and top of the head
+- In and behind the ears, on the neck, in the hairline and on top of the head

 - Where bands from pants or skirts touch the skin

-- Anywhere else where clothing presses on the skin
+- Anywhere else clothing presses on the skin

-Visually check all other areas of the body and hair, and run fingers gently over skin.
+Run fingers gently over the skin.
 Run a fine-toothed comb through your child's hair to check for ticks.

-- Shower after all outdoor activities are over for the day.
+- Shower after outdoor activities are done for the day.
 It may take up to four to six hours for ticks to attach firmly to skin.
-Showering will help remove unattached ticks.
+Showering may help remove any loose ticks.

 Use insect repellents safely.
 The most common used against ticks are: